jrajan14/CPP_Random_Learning_Programs/README.md

 ## Number Swapping
 Swap two integers without using Third variable

+## Powerset
+Powerset is a simple program that creates all the sub-sets of a given set (includign NULL set)

 ## Prime Number Check
 Check whether a given positive number is Prime or not.

+##Three Number Swapping
+Actually 3 numbers interchanging without using a fourth variable.
+The program is simple as well as stupid at the same time.
+However, it can be used in selective circumstances.

+##Tic Tac Toe
+The Classic TIC TAC TOE mini game with one of the simplest logic